faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-Switching.md

 Switch# show interface <interface-id> switchport
 ```

 **It's important to be aware of DTP's default behavior to avoid unintended trunk formation between switches**.
-To explicitly control whether a port should be a trunk or an access port, we can can manually configure the port as a trunk (using "*switchport mode trunk*") or as an access port (using "*switchport mode access*").
+To explicitly control whether a port should be a trunk or an access port, we can manually configure the port as a trunk (using "*switchport mode trunk*") or as an access port (using "*switchport mode access*").
 This will override DTP's default behavior for that specific port.

 ### VTP (VLAN Trunking Protocol) & Configurations